10 books to take to the spa

 My partner recently booked a spa break and was highly amused when I greeted the news with alarm; I only had an hour to get to the book shop to secure a spa book.

-Nobody wants to be sitting by the pool, breathing in lavender essential oils and trying to de-stress whilst reading about civil war, our failing legal system or our burning planet.
+Spa books, dear reader, are a different kettle of fish to the other to-be-read books piled around my house.
+Nobody wants to be sitting by the pool, breathing in lavender essential oil and trying to de-stress whilst reading about civil war, our failing legal system, or our burning planet.

 The spa book is an elusive creature.
 It must be zen enough to help you forget your troubles but with enough plot or interest to stop your worries rudely sidling back in.